Nettie Stevens: Career

-Using observations of insect chromosomes, Stevens discovered that, in some species, chromosomes are different between the sexes and when chromosome segregation occurs in sperm formation, this difference leads to outcomes of female versus male progeny.
+Using observations of insect chromosomes, Stevens discovered that chromosomes are different between the sexes in some species, and when chromosome segregation occurs in sperm formation this difference leads to outcomes of female versus male progeny.
 Her discovery was the first time that observable differences of chromosomes could be linked to an observable difference in phenotype or physical attributes (i.e., whether an individual is male or female).
 This work was published in 1905.
 Her continuing experiments used a range of insects.
 She identified the small chromosome currently known as the Y chromosome in the mealworm Tenebrio.
 She deduced that the chromosomal basis of sex depended on the smaller Y chromosome carried by the male.
 An egg fertilized by a sperm that carries the small chromosome becomes a male while an egg fertilized by a sperm with the larger chromosome becomes female.
 Studying egg tissue and the fertilization process in aphids, mealworms, beetles, and flies, Stevens saw that there were chromosomes that existed in small-large pairs (now known as XY chromosome pairs) and she also saw chromosomes that were unpaired, XO.
-Hermann Henking had studied firebug chromosomes earlier and noticed the chromosome now called X, but didn't find the small chromosome now called Y. Stevens realized that the previous idea of Clarence Erwin McClung, that the X chromosome determines sex, was wrong and that sex determination is, in fact, due to the presence or absence of the small (Y) chromosome.
+Hermann Henking had studied firebug chromosomes earlier and noticed the chromosome now called X, but did not find the small chromosome now called Y. Stevens realized that the previous idea of Clarence Erwin McClung, that the X chromosome determines sex, was wrong and that sex determination is, in fact, due to the presence or absence of the small (Y) chromosome.
 Stevens did not name the chromosomes X or Y. Their current names came later.
 Edmund Wilson worked on spermatogenesis preparations simultaneously with Stevens's studies.
 He performed cytological examination only on the testes, that is he did not examine the female germ cells (eggs) but only the male germ cells (sperm) in his studies.
 His paper stated that eggs were too fatty for his staining procedures.
 After reading the papers describing Stevens's discoveries, Wilson reissued his original paper and in a footnote acknowledged Stevens for the finding of sex chromosomes.